masalomon01/heroku-kafka-eze/README.md

 ## Tests
 Please make sure that any extra code you write comes with a test, it doesn't need to be over the top but just check what you have written works.
 All tests at the moment require a working kafka setup as its pretty hard to check it is connecting correctly without them.
-This means it will also require an internet connection.

 To run the tests:
 ```bash